ivansf/menustructure/README.md

 	link_prepend - string - string goes before the uri.
-	link_to_id - boolean - if you want to render links as the id.
+	link_to_id - boolean - if you want to render links as the id. current_path - string - Pass the current path in order to mark the active link.

 ### Example